els-390/CI-Capstone-Portfolio-Project/README.md

 - HTML

-Some small errors were identified with syntax when passing through the official W3C validator for the homepage.
-This was corrected.
+Using the W3 HTML Validator too  to check the HTML conforms to the industry standards including checking the below templates and pages by pasting the HTML into the Direct Input tab. tab.
+Some small errors were identified with syntax when passing through the official W3C validator for the homepage and these were identified and corrected.

 Some other errors were identified and appear to be related to Django HTML that can't be editted as I didn't write the code and can't identify it in my project files.